 - Mirador Killi Killi: One of the seven miradors of La Paz, this one has some of the best views, facing the Illimani and allowing people to appreciate how the city spreads south.

-- Miraflores: This whole neighborhood was built in the 1920s by the Bolivian architect Emilio Villanueva Peñaranda who conceived it and connected it to the Avenida Camacho.
+- Miraflores: This whole neighborhood is from 1920s.
+The Bolivian architect Emilio Villanueva Peñaranda conceived it and connected it to the Avenida Camacho.
 Here you can see the Hernando Siles Stadium, Plaza Uyuni and Avenida Busch.

 - Sopocachi: A bohemian neighborhood, Sopocachi is filled with coffee shops, street art and interesting architecture, mixing styles and giving it a very unique feel.